ALERT: All sites are open while following public health protocols during COVID-19.

 If you have an urgent need for care, please contact your therapist or referring physician for guidance.

-We provide services for people with:
+We provide services to people with:

 - All types of inflammatory arthritisInflammatory arthritis is a term used to describe a group of conditions which affect your immune system.
 This means that your body’s defense system starts attacking your own tissues instead of germs, viruses and other foreign substances, which can cause pain, stiffness and joint damage.
 They’re also known as autoimmune diseases.
 The three most common forms of inflammatory arthritis are rheumatoid arthritis, psoriatic arthritis, and ankylosing spondylitis..

-All programs and services listed below are covered by the BC Medical Services Plan (MSP).
+Clients need a doctor’s referral to access all therapy services.
+Visits are covered by the BC Medical Services Plan (MSP).

 - Physical Therapist (PT)

 Click Who Do I Need to See to learn more about the roles of each team member.